Harnesser/tiny-spice-rs/doc/devlog.md

 # Development Log

 ## 2017-09-16
+Had a go at simulating capacitors in transient.

+With an RC low-pass filter test circuit, I'm seeing a few problems:
+1. The output wave seems to depend on timestep, not on input wave frequency.
+2. The output wave is leading the input wave.

+[FIX] - wire up the current source in the capacitor companion model in the correct direction.

+And I've noticed on the diode bridge sim:
+1. It's not very robust with timestep.

+## 2017-09-15
-Last night I got transient analysis working!
+Got transient analysis working!
 I even tried it on the diode bridge circuit and it was a success!

 Interestingly, even with non-linear devices in there, the timestep maxes out on